ZeepReactorr/hookticle/README.md

 ## Citation

-If you are to use and find helpful any of the tools available here, kindly cite as follow :
+If you are to use and find helpful any of the tools available here, kindly cite as follow : <br>
 Bettiati M. A study on how to adapt nanopore sequencingto strictly heterotrophic dinoflagellates.
 (2024). https://github.com/ZeepReactorr/hookticle/